About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 23:1-39 The Book of 2 Samuel [in Smaller Chunks]

 After him was Eleazar, [Dodo’s] son, [a.k.a.
 Dodai,] the Ahohite.
-[He was] 1 of 3 mighty men with David, when they [challenged] the Philistines [who] gathered together there to battle, [when] the men of Israel [had] gone away.
+[He was] 1 of the 3 mighty men with David, when they [challenged] the Philistines [who] were gathered together there to battle, [when] the men of Israel [had] gone away.

-These 3 mighty men did these [heroic] things: Abishai, [Joab’s] brother, [who was Zeruiah’s] son & was [the leader] among the 3.
-He lifted up his spear against 300 & [struck them down] & [gained fame] among [the] 3.
+These 3 mighty men did these [heroic] things: Abishai, [Joab’s] brother, [who was] [Zeruiah’s] son, & was [the leader] among [the] 3.
+He lifted up his spear against 300, & [struck them down,] & [gained fame] among [the] 3.

 Shammah, the Harodite; Elika, the Harodite; Helez, the Paltite; Ira, [Ikkesh’s] son, the Tekoite; Abiezer, the Anethothite; Mebunnai, the Hushathite; Zalmon, the Ahohite; Maharai, the Netophathite; Heleb, [Baanah’s] son, a Netophathite;

-Eliam, [Ahithophel’s] son, the Gilonite; Hezrai, the Carmelite; Paarai, the Arbite; Igal, [Nathan’s] son, of Zobah; Bani, the Gadite; Zelek, the Ammonite; Nahari, the Beerothite, [who was] armor bearer to Joab, [Zeruiah’s] son; Ira, an Ithrite; Gareb, an Ithrite; Uriah, the Hittite: 37 [men] in all.
+Eliam, [Ahithophel’s] son, the Gilonite; Hezrai, the Carmelite; Paarai, the Arbite; Igal, [Nathan’s] son, [from] Zobah; Bani, the Gadite; Zelek, the Ammonite; Nahari, the Beerothite, [who was] armor bearer to Joab, [Zeruiah’s] son; Ira, an Ithrite; Gareb, an Ithrite; Uriah, the Hittite: 37 [men] in all.